Program Analyst Visa Sponsorship Jobs in Washington DC

 We have actively built an organization that doesn’t just celebrate our diversity; we depend on it.
 The challenges of achieving universal service require creative and unique perspectives.
 Our accepting and inclusive community will challenge you to grow and learn from others while always recognizing the value of your contribution.

-As USAC continues to support universal service impacting health care providers, educators, and consumers, it is critical now more than ever that we hire people equally passionate and committed to helping fulfill our mission.
-We are currently seeking an experienced, dynamic and collaborative professional to serve as an Assistant Program Analyst on our Lifeline team.
+USAC employees are passionate about our mission.
+Our work contributes to the success of all Americans.
+We’ve worked together to build a culture that is collaborative, ambitious, outcome-oriented, and feedback-focused.
+As USAC continues to support universal service impacting healthcare providers, educators, and consumers, it is critical now more than ever that we hire people equally passionate and committed to helping fulfill our mission.
+We are currently seeking a dynamic and collaborative professional to serve as Program Analyst.

 This is an outstanding career opportunity for an individual interested in a genuine professional challenge in support of a public-spirited mission.